RobinBerger/Grover-Sphincs/readme.txt

 The implementations were developed with version 0.13.20102604 of the Microsoft Quantum Development Kit and version 3.1.405 of the .NET Core framework on Ubuntu 18.04.
 For install instructions see https://docs.microsoft.com/en-us/quantum/quickstarts/install-command-line and https://docs.microsoft.com/en-us/dotnet/core/install/linux.
 Using our Q# implementations mentioned above requires these versions of the QDK and the .NET Core framework to be installed.

+The script FaultTolerantResourceEstimation.py can be used to calculate the overhead caused by error correction.